vigyasharma/vigyasharma.github.io/about.markdown

 # Vigya Sharma
 I'm a Principal Engineer at Amazon Search and a Committer & PMC member for the [Apache Lucene](https://lucene.apache.org/) project.
 I specialize in building and scaling distributed search systems.
+The best way to reach me is through a direct message on my [LinkedIn](https://www.linkedin.com/in/vigyasharma/) profile.

 .